-Transporting illegal drugs north comprises the bulk of their activity, but organized crime in Guatemala is also involved in marijuana and poppy cultivation, as well as human trafficking, kidnapping, extortion, money laundering, arms smuggling, adoption rings, eco trafficking and other illegal enterprises.
-They often work with groups from Mexico, Colombia and other Central American nations and they have the potential to expand and command other Central American nations' underworlds.
+Transporting illegal drugs north comprises the bulk of their activity, but organized crime in Guatemala is also involved in marijuana, poppy, and coca cultivation, as well as human trafficking, kidnapping, extortion, money laundering, arms smuggling, adoption rings, environmental crimes and other illegal enterprises.
+They often work with groups from Mexico, Colombia, and other Central American nations.
+They have shown the ability to expand and command other criminal economies in neighboring countries.

 Guatemala has 400 km of coastline, most of it on the Pacific Ocean, from which it receives and dispatches much of the contraband entering and departing the country.
 The mountainous interior, combined with the vast, sparsely populated stretches of jungle in the north make the country an ideal storage and transit nation.

-During much of its history Guatemala’s political regime was akin to apartheid in South Africa.
+During much of its history, Guatemala’s political regime was akin to apartheid in South Africa.
 White elites sought to maintain long-established patterns of control of the means of economic production at the expense of the majority of its population.
 At the same time, these elite interests have sought to keep the state weak in terms of its ability to exert control over their wealth.
 While Guatemala has had some strong institutions, in particular the military, a strong central government and state were never established.
 The government is perpetually in debt, in part because of its difficulties in collecting taxes, in part because of the economic elite’s disinterest in reforming the tax and legal codes that oversee their interests.

-During the past quarter century, Guatemala has seen institutional and political change and modernization, including the return to democracy after a long period of mostly military rule and the enactment of a new constitution in 1985.
+During the past quarter-century, Guatemala has seen institutional and political change and modernization, including the return to democracy after a long period of mostly military rule and the enactment of a new constitution in 1985.
 However, the pattern whereby the government serves as a tool to advance private interests rather than the public good has been hard to break.
 The most visible disputes in Guatemala have been centered in rural areas, where struggles over land and labor disputes laid the foundations for political resistance movements and the internal armed conflict that began in 1960 when the military government quashed a rebellion by a small group of young army officers.
 Declaring the government corrupt, the officers fled to the countryside and mountains and began an insurgency.

 The 36-year civil war that followed the 1960-insurrection led to the formation of several leftist guerrilla organizations.
 But these groups failed to gain any significant traction.
 Instead, the Guatemalan military used the rise of the rebels as a pretext to extend its power and influence over the hobbled, corrupt and incompetent state.
 Part of the military’s strategy included creating civilian militia groups.
 Known as Civil Defense Patrols (Patrullas de Autodefensa Civil – PAC), these groups were used to control and repress the largely rural populations that formed the core of the leftist groups.
 The fighting left an estimated 200,000 people dead or “disappeared” and over a million Guatemalans displaced, most of them from rural indigenous populations.
 The Historical Clarification Commission (Comisión de Esclarecimiento Histórico – CEH), a United Nations truth commission that began working in 1997 after the signature of the final peace accords between the government and the insurgents, found that the government and the PAC were responsible for the vast majority of these deaths, “disappearances” and displacement.

 The peace process between the government and the coalition of rebel groups, known as the Guatemalan National Revolutionary Unity (Unidad Revolucionaria Nacional Guatemalteca – URNG), did not resolve any of the core issues that divide this nation.
 The actual accords were linked to a constitutional referendum, which did not pass.
 The new police force included 11,000 members of the old police.
 The military, which was whittled down to 44,000 and later 31,000 troops, was called in to help the police with law and order issues.
 But with little training and a diminished mandate, the army could not control the spiraling crime rate.
-This, coupled with massive repatriations of Central American migrants from the United States, including hundreds of criminals and gang members, and Guatemala, along with its neighbors, suddenly faces a crisis that is perhaps worse than at any time during the civil war.
+This, coupled with massive repatriations of Central American migrants from the United States, including hundreds of criminals and gang members, and Guatemala, along with its neighbors, was suddenly confronted with a security crisis that is perhaps worse than at any time during the civil war.

 To be sure, both active and former members of the military are a key part of the illicit networks, which are collectively named the (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad – CIACS).

 The high level of organized crime in Guatemala is also largely thanks to a permissive and often complicit police force.
-Poorly paid, poorly educated and faced with the options of corruption or death, many police officials elect the former.
-The police are not controlled by any particular organization -- they act autonomously, in groups or sometimes in the temporary employ of traffickers.
+Poorly paid, poorly educated, and faced with the options of corruption or death, many police officials elect the former.
+The police are not controlled by any particular organization —they act autonomously, in groups or sometimes in the temporary employ of traffickers.
 In some cases, there have been battles between different sections of police employed by rival organizations.
-Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies -- called “tumbes" -- extortion, kidnapping, arms trafficking and black market adoption rings.
+Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies —called “tumbes”— extortion, kidnapping, arms trafficking, and black market adoption rings.
 Despite some high-profile arrests, this corruption continues.

 Guatemala has a multitude of criminal groups that range from very sophisticated to rudimentary.
-They include former and active members of the security forces and police as well as long-time smugglers, human traffickers and some Mexican and Colombian drug trafficking organizations.
-All of these groups work closely with sectors of the government that facilitate their business, but none are interested controlling or overthrowing the state apparatus, which has long served them by being weak and beholden to their interests.
+They include former and active members of the security forces and police as well as long-time smugglers, human traffickers, and some Mexican and Colombian drug trafficking organizations.
+All of these groups work closely with sectors of the government that facilitate their business, but none are interested in controlling or overthrowing the state apparatus, which has long served them by being weak and beholden to their interests.

-Two of the Americas’ most notorious street gangs -- the rival Mara Salvatrucha, or MS13, and 18th Street Gang, or Barrio 18 -- have an especially strong influence in Guatemala and its Northern Triangle neighbors, Honduras and El Salvador.
+Two of the Americas’ most notorious street gangs — the rival Mara Salvatrucha, or MS13, and 18th Street Gang, or Barrio 18 —have an especially strong influence in Guatemala and its Northern Triangle neighbors, Honduras and El Salvador.

 Criminal elements of Guatemala’s military and intelligence apparatus are collectively named the Illegal Corps and Clandestine Security Apparatus (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad – CIACS).
 The CIACS have their origins in government intelligence units and think tanks.
 Their behind-the-scenes influence in the government has led some to see them as the “hidden powers” who secretly run the country.
 These men reached the height of their power between 1997 and 2005, and have since splintered into several smaller groups.
 They remain powerful actors in the criminal underworld and maintain close ties to political parties.
 Former Guatemalan president and ex-General Otto Pérez Molina was allegedly a member of the CIACS.

-Guatemala has 15,500 active frontline military personnel and 35,000 National Civil Police (Policía Nacional Civil – PNC) officers.
+Guatemala has 20,000 active frontline military personnel and over 42,000 National Civil Police (Policía Nacional Civil – PNC) officers.
 The intelligence apparatus is still in transition after a tumultuous history in which many of its members were part of a repressive state accused of widespread human rights abuses and the killing of civilians, and many others were part of organized criminal gangs.
 When the intelligence services were dismantled, many of its former members went to work with organized criminal gangs or formed their own criminal syndicates.

 Guatemala’s military force has been greatly reduced since the end of the Civil War in 1996.

-The country spent 0.4 percent of its GDP on “military expenditure” in 2014.
+The country spent 0.35 percent of its GDP on “military expenditure” in 2014.

-Guatemala’s criminal justice system has been plagued by institutional weakness, a lack of resources, high impunity rates and corruption.
+Guatemala’s criminal justice system has been plagued by institutional weakness, a lack of resources, high impunity rates, and corruption.
 The appointment of Claudia Paz y Paz as Attorney General in 2010 helped to greatly reduce impunity in the country and bring previously “untouchable” criminals to justice.
 However, she made significant enemies within the country’s elite and organized crime circles, and her term was questionably cut short in 2014.

 Guatemala’s jails are immensely overcrowded, overwhelmed, home to violent prison gangs, and the site of frequent massacres of both internees and staff.
 Between 2017 and October 2019, the Guatemalan human rights ombudsman (Procurador de Derechos Humanos – PDH) reported 99 violent inmate deaths within the Guatemala penitentiary system.

-In 2016, there were 19,974 people in Guatemala’s prisons, despite the system’s maximum capacity being 6,997 inmates —an overpopulation rate of 363 percent.
-Men represent the vast majority of the prison population, with 18,138 versus 1,836 women.
+At the end of 2019, there were 25,303 people in Guatemala’s prisons, despite the system’s maximum capacity being 6,997 inmates —an overpopulation rate of 363 percent.
+Men represent the vast majority of the prison population, with 22,487 versus 2,816 women.